 I had seen a girlfriend, who was an excellent Jazz singer, perform there a few years before.
 The club was a smokey, cramped basement and all the great and good from the jazz world made informal appearances there; people like Andy Summers (ex-Police guitarist for those of you who are old enough to remember them), Jeff Beck and Ronnie Scott and Tubby Hayes (I think it was called The Flamingo in the 60s).
 A house band provided backing for any song you elected to sing and you took your turn on stage.
 In short, it terrified me!
 However, I wanted one last blast so I climbed on stage when my time came and sang an experimental song I had just written.
 The house band gave up after a few bars but I had a big round of applause and felt elated.
 Since then, I haven’t performed in public.

 Perhaps my life, after that, seemed boring and that is what sparked the OCD.
 I remember cleaning the windows, as I did religiously every Monday, and having to repeat it because I didn’t feel I had done it ‘right’.
 I thought it odd then, but the thing with OCD is that it is so insidious.
 It creeps up on you.
-Over the next ten years I gradually had more difficulty doing basic tasks like cleaning and using public transport.
+Over the next ten years, I gradually had more difficulty doing basic tasks like cleaning and using public transport.
 It came to a head when I started working in a very prestigious position within the IT industry.
 I had lost contact with many of my musician friends, especially the buskers because buskers never give real addresses or telephone numbers; it’s an illegal profession.
-Many of my friends from school and my previous career in graphics had settled down and no longer ventured out at nights, even for drinks.
+Many of my friends from school and my previous career in graphics had settled down and no longer ventured out at night, even for drinks.
 I was lonely.
 My mind had plenty of time to dwell on past successes and failures and perhaps there seemed to be more failures than successes.
 In any case, I found that I was doing the laundry two or even three times, was avoiding letting my trousers touch weeds or curb-stones and washing up took hours, when I could actually face it.
 My biggest fears were of dust and dirt on items in my flat.
 Both were significantly different.

 Fear of Dust

 The fear of dust may well come from busking; I had to sing for up to ten hours per day, seven days per week, to pay for my rent, and food for myself and my cat, Beep.
 As any opera singer knows dust can aggravate a sore throat, or if you are really pushing your voice, make a voice sore.
-I used to spray water around the top of the room at nights to keep the dust down.
+I used to spray water around the top of the room at night to keep the dust down.
 That may be where my fear of dust was born.
-However there is also the little story of how I used to get frustrated painting my plastic model aircraft as a kid.
+However, there is also the little story of how I used to get frustrated painting my plastic model aircraft as a kid.
 There would always be a speck of dust on a wing and I would want to repaint it.
 I tried using an expensive airbrush, using the garage and spraying the garage with water (Aha!
 That’s where that technique came from!) but nothing worked.
-Eventually I would become dissatisfied with a model and would lose interest.
+Eventually, I would become dissatisfied with a model and would lose interest.
 I rarely finished any of them.
 My dad said I was too much of a perfectionist.
-Perhaps I was but other modelers didn’t seem to have the same problem.
+Perhaps I was but other modellers didn’t seem to have the same problem.
 I once watched a friend paint a model.
 He did nothing special but the paint went on smoothly; no dust at all!